First Tank Guide Tank Logo

 A sponge filter uses bubbles of air from an external air pump, or an integral water pump to draw water through the sponge.
 As water is drawn out through the lift tube or pump, it is replaced by water Sponge Filter Diagram entering the sponge.
 The sponge is a mechanical filter and the surface of all the bubbles or pockets in the sponge provide a bed for the bacteria of a biological filter.
 Sponge filters provide both mechanical and biological filtration.

-The sponge will need to be rinsed or replaced every time it becomes dirty, about once every 1 to 4 weeks, depending on tank load, kind of fish, feeding schedule, type of food, cleaning schedule, and what other filtration is available.
-Some sponge filters have small carbon cartridges which need to be replaced regularly or can be left off entirely.
+The sponge will need to be rinsed or replaced every time it becomes dirty, about once every 1 to 4 weeks, depending on tank load, kind of fish, feeding schedule, type of food, cleaning schedule, and what other filtration is available and in use on the fish tank.
+Some sponge filters have small carbon cartridges which need to be replaced regularly - and frequently, possibly as often as daily - or can be left off entirely.
 Remember that carbon cartridges that become saturated with waste chemicals could potentially release other toxins into your tank.

 More Comments